mi-erasmusmc/aioli/README.md

     - A database containing the RxNORM vocabulary from [OHDSI](https://athena.ohdsi.org/vocabulary/list).
 The app expects this database to be located in the same db in a schema called staging_vocabulary (this is in line with the CEM information prep step, that this app was originally built to be used for)

-- To map towards ATC you need a conversion table which is available on request

 ### HOW TO RUN